Dadio

-The dadio (Laubuka dadiburjori) is a cyprinid fish, is rarely seen in the aquarist hobby but is not entirely unlike the Danio nigrofasciatus in appearance.
-Laubuka dadiburjori is a gold/silver fish with a blue line, it has two colour morphs, one with a distinct blue line, the other with a dotted blue line.
+The dadio (Neochela dadiburjori) is a species of freshwater ray-finned fish belonging to the family Danionidae, it is the only species in the monospecific genus Neochela.
+This species is rarely seen in the aquarist hobby but is not entirely unlike the Danio nigrofasciatus in appearance.
+Neochela dadiburjori is a gold/silver fish with a blue line, it has two colour morphs, one with a distinct blue line, the other with a dotted blue line.
 Barbels are not present.
-Like most Danionins, this fish has a tendency to jump.
+Like most danionins, this fish has a tendency to jump.
 A tight fitting lid with no gaps is recommended.
 Endemic in India, where both colour morphs co-exist, the fish is found from Tamil Nadu to Goa.
-It is necessary to avoid making it coexist with big fish which would only make a mouthful of it (killi: panchax, melanoteania boesmani…).
+It is necessary to avoid making it coexist with big fish which would only make a mouthful of it (killi: panchax, melanoteania boesmani...).